stephan-hof/pyrocksdb/docs/installation.rst

     $ apt-get install libsnappy-dev zlib1g-dev libbz2-dev libgflags-dev
     $ git clone https://github.com/facebook/rocksdb.git
     $ cd rocksdb
-    $ # It is tested with this version
-    $ git checkout 2.7.fb
     $ make librocksdb.so

 If you do not want to call ``make install`` export the following enviroment